ndemou/Out-PingStats/README.md

 I have, in many cases, seen packet loss of 3% to 5% (and some times even more).
 Out-PingStats was designed to be immune to such problems.
-It pings more than a dozen different hosts in parallel and also used a smart algorithm to combine the different response times to one value.
+It pings more than a dozen different hosts in parallel and implements a smart algorithm to combine the different response times in one meaningful value.
 If you see packet loss or the RTT jumping up then you know it's because of a real problem in your uplink.